ahlec/jyosuushi/README.md

    This will create a new SQLite database from all of the SQL files in the directory.

-   > [!WARNING]
-   > This process will destroy the database file if it already exists.
-If you have unsaved local changes to the database, first run `yarn db:dump` to update the SQL files.

 2. **Open the SQLite file in your editor of choice.**

    The database file is saved as **jyosuushi.sqlite** in the root of the repository.

-   > [!NOTE]
-   > The SQLite database is purely for authoring data, and isn't used directly by the runtime.
-Use the following steps in this process to go from SQLite to the React application.
+   The SQLite database is purely for authoring data, and isn't used directly by the runtime.
+Changes you make to the SQLite database will not automatically show up in the application.
+Continue to the next steps to export your data for runtime.

 3. **Check for data errors.**